Differentially Private Federated Learning: A Systematic Review: Differentially Private HFL

 To address these issues, Wang et al.~\cite{wang2020d2p} first discretized local parameters~\cite{mcmahan2017communication}, then added noise from the Discrete Gaussian Distribution to satisfy differential privacy.
 Kairouz et al.~\cite{kairouz2021distributed} also employed a Discrete Gaussian Mechanism, providing a novel privacy analysis associated with the proportion of malicious clients for the sum of Discrete Gaussian Mechanism.
 They extensively investigate the impact of discretization, noise, and modular clipping on model utility.
 However, the Discrete Gaussian Mechanism suffers from the problem of non-closure under addition.
 To address this, Agarwal et al.~\cite{agarwal2021skellam} proposed the Skellam Mechanism, which uses the difference of two independent Poisson distributed random variables as noise.
 The noise distribution of this mechanism naturally satisfies the property of closure under addition due to the first-kind modified Bessel function, thereby avoiding additional privacy budget for noise summation.
 However, the noise magnitude of the aforementioned discrete noise schemes is unbounded, thus requiring modular clipping for secure aggregation, leading to additional bias.
 Chen et al.~\cite{chen2022poisson}introduced the multi-dimensional Poisson Binomial Mechanism, a unbiased and bounded discrete differential privacy mechanism.
 It treats model parameters as probabilities for a binomial distribution, and generates binomial noise based on these probabilities to control the noise bound.

 However, the above methods rely on per-parameter quantization, resulting in significant communication overheads.
 To further explore the fundamental communication costs required for achieving optimal accuracy under centralized differential privacy, Chen et al.~\cite{chen2022fundamental} proposed using a linear scheme based on sparse random projection to reduce communication overheads.
 They utilize count sketch matrices and hash functions to obtain sparse projection matrices, thus reducing model parameter dimensionality.
 Kerkouche et al.~\cite{kerkouche2021compression} also sparsify vectors by decomposing model parameters into a ``sparse orthogonal basis matrix'' and a ``sparse signal'' multiplied by the discrete Gaussian mechanism locally.
 The server can reconstruct the sparse gradient vector by solving a convex quadratic optimization problem.
 In addition to designing new discrete noise mechanisms to integrate secure aggregation techniques, Stevens et al.~\cite{stevens2022efficient} proposed a secure federated aggregation scheme based on the Learning With Errors (LWE) problem~\cite{regev2009lattices}.
 It encrypts the model parameters of local clients using masks generated by the LWE problem before uploading.
 This method utilizes the random noise naturally introduced by LWE technology, ensuring that the sum of errors in the LWE problem satisfies differential privacy.
+Kato et al.~\cite{kato2023olive} implement CL-DP by constructing a trusted aggregator using Trusted Execution Environment (TEE).